HeQSun/tetraDecoder/Pipeline.md

 ##### Step.0 Prepare data

 ##### step 0.1. prepare sequencing data of the focal genome.
-All data are from a tetraploid (potato cultivar) of interest, including PacBio HiFi reads, Hi-C reads, Illumina reads from somatic tissues.
-In this example pipeline, suppose all raw sequencing data are collected in the path below.
+All data are from a tetraploid (potato cultivar) of interest, including PacBio HiFi reads, Hi-C reads from somatic tissues.
+In this example pipeline, suppose all raw sequencing data are collected in the path below (Illumina reads for coverage analysis of contig window markers are not given here, please refer to [Sun_and_Jiao_et_al_2021](https://nature.com/articles/s41588-022-01015-0) ).

     read_path=/your/work/directory/reads/
     cd ${read_path}